Huotes/CommitMaker/README.md

 Love does not hurt.
 Chuck Norris does.

 Chuck Norris's keyboard doesn't have a Ctrl key because nothing controls Chuck Norris.

+Fact: Chuck Norris doesn't consider it sex if the woman survives.